elcicd/el-CICD-docs/foundations.md

 ### [DockerHub](https://hub.docker.com)

-Any online or or on premise Image Repository that is compatible with Podman/Buildah/Bkopeo or Docker is compatible for use with el-CICD.
-The examples in the accompanying tutorial use DockerHub, but Quay](https://quay.io) or any other OCI compliant Image Repository could also have been used.
+Any online or or on premise Image Repository that is compatible with Podman/Buildah/Skopeo or Docker is compatible for use with el-CICD.
+The examples in the accompanying tutorial use DockerHub, but Quay](https://quay.io), [Artifactory](https://jfrog.com/artifactory/) or any other OCI compliant Image Repository could also have been used.

 ### [OKD](https://okd.io)

-OKD is OSS from Red Hat that acts as the Container Orchestration Platform, and in whole is a Platform as a Service (PaaS).
+OKD (and it's downstream project OpenShift) is OSS from Red Hat that acts as the Container Orchestration Platform, and in whole is a Platform as a Service (PaaS).
 While Jenkins runs and defines the pipelines and is the heart of el-CICD, it is OKD that is the body that will ultimately host and coordinate with Jenkins to run them.  el-CICD runs equally will on versions 3.11 and 4.x+, with only minor configuration changes.

 ### [Kustomize](kustomize.io)